christofolo/christofolo.github.io/index.md

 ---
 layout: home
-title:
+title: The 8 Week no-experience-needed Guitar Course
 subtitle: Online Music Education Should Be Free
 ---

-# Guitar!

-Follow along with my Beginning Guitar High School course.
+Follow along with my Beginning Guitar High School course that starts on August 15, 2022.
 We start from the very beginning and by week 8 we are playing along with Hotel California!
 All you have to do is show up.
 Here is a general 8 week outline:

 ## Week 1